 4. Respond to the confirmation email with your resume and references.

 All correspondence must be via email.

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
-All applicants will go through an application, screening and interview process followed by orientation, in class training and onsite training to be successful in their position.
+All applicants will go through an application, screening, and interview process.
+Successful candidates will then attend an orientation, in class training, and onsite training.